-Everest permits students to request a leave of absence (LOA) as long as the leave does not exceed a total of 180 days during any 12-month period (for programs with 200 hours or more but less than 600 hours, the total number of days of leave granted may not exceed 60 calendar days), starting from the first day of the first leave, that there is a reasonable expectation that the student will return, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education.
-An LOA will not be granted for any of the following reasons:
+Everest permits students to request a leave of absence (LOA) as long as the leave does not exceed a total of 180 days during any 12-month period, starting from the first day of the first leave, that there is a reasonable expectation that the student will return, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education, including pregnancy (including childbirth, false pregnancy, termination of pregnancy, and recovery therefrom), temporary disability, personal reasons, or other reasons such that the campus determines that an LOA is in the student's best interest.
+However, an LOA will not be granted for any of the following reasons:

-- a) The courses that the student needs are available, but the student declines to take them; - b) An externship/internship site is not available for the student; - c) A student is unable to pay tuition; - d) The student is failing a course(s); or - e) To delay the return of unearned federal funds.
+- a) The courses that the student needs are not available; - b) The courses that the student needs are available, but the student declines to take them; - c) An externship/internship site is not available for the student;

+- d) A student is unable to pay tuition;

+- e) The student is failing a course(s): or

+- f) To delay the return of unearned federal funds.